ralna/GALAHAD/doc/Julia/rst-dir/bllsb_functions.rst

         *
                 - w

                 - is a one-dimensional array of size o and type T that holds the values $w$ of strictly-positive observation weights.
 The i-th component of w, i = 0, ... , o-1, contains $w_i$.
-If the weights are all one, w can be set to NULL.
+If the weights are all one, w can be set to C_NULL.

 .. index:: pair: function; bllsb_information